ROSAH syndrome

 ROSAH syndrome is a genetic disease of innate immune activation.
-ROSAH stands for Retinal dystrophy, Optic nerve edema, Splenomegaly, Anhidrosis and Headache and the name emphasizes some, but not all, of the features that can be associated with the syndrome.
+ROSAH stands for retinal dystrophy, optic nerve edema, splenomegaly, anhidrosis and headache.
+The name emphasizes some, but not all, of the features that can be associated with the syndrome.
 The disease is inherited in an autosomal dominant manner and caused by heterozygous missense mutations in the ALPK1 gene, an innate immune sensor for bacterial sugars.

 Signs and symptoms

 While the initial descriptions of ROSAH syndrome emphasized the ocular manifestations of the disease, it is now clear that ROSAH syndrome can also present with a range of systemic features including recurrent fever, uveitis, deforming arthritis, AA amyloidosis, meningeal enhancement and premature mineralisation of the basal ganglia, substantia nigra and red nuclei on MRI.
 Additionally, clinical features not conventionally attributed to inflammation have also been reported and included short dental roots, enamel defects and decreased salivary flow.

 Pathophysiology

-ALPK1’s role in human physiology and immune regulation is still under investigation but the protein is known to act as a sensor for bacterial sugars.
-ROSAH syndrome patients’ primary samples and in vitro assays with mutated ALPK1 constructs have shown immune activation with increased NF-κB signaling, STAT1 phosphorylation and interferon gene expression signature.
+ALPK1 is a pattern recognition receptor of the innate immune system that recognises the bacterial metabolite ADP-heptose.
+ROSAH syndrome patients' primary samples and in vitro assays with mutated ALPK1 constructs have shown immune activation with increased NF-κB signaling, STAT1 phosphorylation and interferon gene expression signature.